Code-Institute-Submissions/HowellsJonathan-JMDb-V2/tests.md

     * Because different browsers can sometimes react differently to plugins and styling I took careful time at it worked in all of them, actually manually changing my code in places to make sure it worked throughout for each of the different platforms.
     * I repeated this process many times, after every major style change or feature was implemented into the project.

-## Before Jasmine testing
+## After simple testing

-Before I tested anything using Jasmine there were a few simple steps I employed to make sure my tests would even begin to work.
 Similar to what I outlined above I would create a function like "getMovies" and then place a simple method inside like console.log("Hello").
 This was to make sure everything was linked properly inside my html file and that I would get an outcome from the js file to the website console.
 While I knew I could also use Jasmine to check if this function worked I thought it was quicker and just as effective to use the method I did.

 I repeated this method every time I created a function, but also when I was using a function to call an api I would use it again to make sure that I was able to pull from the api.
 For example I would call the api and then assign a variable to the output and log that to the console, such as: